-Our team first developed detailed instructions and special training materials, then created a set of benchmark data with customer feedback in order to better set standards for the transcription team.
+DDC developed detailed instructions and special training materials, then created a set of benchmark data with customer feedback in order to better set standards for the transcription team.

 The superb quality of the full-color JPEG images made available by brightsolid and their scanning partner Advanced Data Services, at a rate of 40,000 per day.
-The unrelenting and dedicated efforts of our skilled and talented Filipino team went to the greatest lengths to ensure first-rate quality throughout the entire process.
+The unrelenting and dedicated efforts of DDC's skilled and talented Filipino team went to the greatest lengths to ensure first-rate quality throughout the entire process.